NallapatiAishwarya/Melanoma_Prediction_Using_DeepLearning/README.md

 https://www.kaggle.com/drscarlat/melanoma

 How to Run:
-1. Download the code in zip format (make sure you include git-lfs option in settings).
+1. Download the code in zip format.
 2. Extract the files from zip.
 3. Open command prompt in the same path where the files are extracted.
 4. Create environment using command 'py -m venv env'